apache/spark/docs/graphx-programming-guide.md

       g = g.joinVertices(messages)(vprog).cache()
       val oldMessages = messages
       // Send new messages, skipping edges where neither side received a message.
 We must cache
-      // and periodic checkpoint messages so it can be materialized on the next line, and avoid
+      // messages so it can be materialized on the next line, allowing us to uncache the previous
+      // iteration.
-      // to have a long lineage chain. messages = GraphXUtils.mapReduceTriplets(
+      messages = GraphXUtils.mapReduceTriplets(
         g, sendMsg, mergeMsg, Some((oldMessages, activeDirection))).cache()
       activeMessages = messages.count()